Scan time: 2-3 minutes / Read time: 3-5 minutes

 ⛳️ Problem:

-David writes seventeen things he wants to get to every Monday.
+Every Monday David writes seventeen things he wants to get to.

-He sits down with coffee and a notebook.
-He feels productive for an hour.
+He sits down with coffee and a notebook, and feels productive for an hour.

-By Friday the loud stuff has eaten the week.
+But by Friday the loud stuff has eaten the week.
+Ouch.

-The deep-dive episode that would have moved the show forward is still on line nine.
+The deep-dive episode that would grow the show?
+Still untouched, at number nine.

-His challenge: how to pick the one thing that actually moves the show.
+His problem: how to pick the one thing that actually moves the show.

 🔥 The recipe